home-assistant/home-assistant.io/source/_integrations/xbox.markdown

 ## Sensor

-Just like the binary sensors, the Xbox binary sensor platform automatically keeps track of your "**Favorite** friends".
+Just like the binary sensors, the Xbox sensor platform automatically keeps track of your "**Favorite** friends".

 There are 4 sensors that are added, **all** of which are disabled by default.
 They can be enabled in the "Xbox Live" service on the devices page.